NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary/Irivyrn.md

     desc: "`pf2:r`  "

   - name: "Shimmering Aura"
-    desc: " (aura,light) Aura 20 feet.\nThe irivyrn's scales shine with swirling, multicolored luminescence, casting bright light in the aura.
+    desc: " (aura,light) [[Bestiary Ability Glossary/Aura|Aura]] 20 feet.\n\nThe irivyrn's scales shine with swirling, multicolored luminescence, casting bright light in the aura.
 The irivyrn can deactivate or activate this aura by spending a single action, which has the concentrate trait."

 attacks:
   - name: ""